 I would like to request that (name of specialists or other staff) attend the team meeting because I feel his/her/their ideas about the IEP/504 plan will be valuable.
-(Note: The school has the right to determine who the appropriate individuals are to attend the meeting.)

 (You may wish to bring a specialist from outside of the school setting with you that you have been working with or has knowledge that would be helpful to your child's program.)
 I have been working with (name of specialist) and will be bringing them with me to the team meeting.